Red-Sec/-Red-Sec-Encryption-ToolKit/README.md

 #Red-Sec Encryption Toolkit
 ____________________
-GUI application for file and directory encryption using AES
+Gui application written in Python which can be used to encrypt and dycrypt Files and directories using AES .

 Written by: Shay Nahari (@Red_Sec_Shay)

-Gui application  written in Python which can be used to encrypt and dycrypt Files and directories .